×

 ProtonVPN Home Page

 ProtonVPN is primarily focused on privacy, making it great for securing public wi-fi or torrenting.
 It’s open-source, so you can inspect the app’s source code if you’re so inclined.
-If you want to unblock streams, you should probably opt for one of the other providers on this list, but ProtonVPN does unblock Netflix.

 This VPN uses industry-best encryption, leak protection, and perfect forward secrecy.
 It keeps zero identifying logs.